GMOD/mimosa/README.md

     perl script/mimosa_server.pl -p 8080

+## How do I hack on Mimosa ?

+If you are developing a new feature in Mimosa, and you want start a new Mimosa instance with the default database, there is a convenient script:

+    ./scripts/debug_freshly_deployed_server.sh

+That will remove mimosa.db, deploy a new mimosa_db, and start a new Mimosa instance on port 8080 with DBIC_TRACE=1 set so every SQL statement run will be shown.

+Each new Mimosa feature should have a new test file in t/ of the form t/NNN_feature_name.t .

 ## How do I configure Mimosa ?

 The file called "app_mimosa.conf" contaings your configuration.
 In it, you can